The Conversation Upgrade: Skills Everyone Should Know

 Acknowledge Emotions Before Responding

-This is the highest level of communication-the one that really differentiates great communicators from the rest.
-If every interaction ends up leaving the other person lighter, appreciated, respected, or inspired, then you become a person people really want to be around.
-One genuine compliment, one well-thought line, one 'thank you', or one warm smile can change somebody's mood.
-People may not remember what all you said, but they will always remember how you made them feel.
-Make every interaction a positive experience.
+This is the elite tier of communication - the one that really sets the great communicators apart from everyone else.
+If your every interaction has the other person departing lighter, feeling appreciated, respected or inspired you become a person others want to be around.
+One sincere compliment, one meaningful sentence, one thank you, or one sweet smile can affect someone's day.
+No one remembers everything you say but people will always remember how you made them feel.
+Create a positive experience with every interaction

 Conclusion: